-If you are really trying to cut back on your spending here are a few things that you could take a look at, I realize everyone’s situation is different, and sometimes the time savings and convenience are worth more to you so do what works best for you.
+If you are really trying to cut back on your spending here some simple changes you can make to your buying habits to save money.
+I realize everyone’s situation is different.
+Sometimes the time savings and convenience are worth more to you so do what works best for you.

-Instead of buying prepackaged precut servings of carrots, peel and cut your own carrots into snack-size pieces and keep them in a container in the fridge for quick snacking or put them in your own small containers to take to work or school.
-I buy 2lb bags of organic carrots for $1.49, which works out to $ .75 per lb, I checked the price of the little pre-peeled and cut organic baby carrots they sell 24/2.25oz bags for $5.99 that works out to $1.93 per lb.
+Instead of buying prepackaged precut servings of carrots, peel and cut your own carrots into snack-size pieces.
+Keep them in a container in the fridge for quick snacking or put them in your own small containers to take to work or school.
+I buy 2lb bags of organic carrots for $1.99, which works out to $ .99 per lb.
+I checked the price of the little pre-peeled and cut organic baby carrots they sell 24/2.25oz bags for $5.99 that works out to $1.93 per lb.

 Packaged $2.33 – DIY $ .99 = $1.34 per lb savings

-Make your own hashbrowns instead of buying the frozen packages, the cheapest I can find shredded frozen hash browns is a 30oz bag of store brand for $1.75, non store brands are at least $3.00 but we’ll use the store brand price, it works out to $ .93 lb.
-I can buy a 10 lb bag of potatoes for $2.38 right now, when I make baked potatoes I just make several extra, and then we have hashbrowns the next morning.
-They shred super easy when they are cold and you are getting the skin which has most of the nutrients.
+Make your own hashbrowns instead of buying the frozen packages.
+The cheapest I can find shredded frozen hash browns is a 30oz bag of the store brand for $1.75.
+Nonstore brands are at least $3.00 but we’ll use the store brand price, it works out to $ .93 lb.
+I can buy a 10 lb bag of potatoes for $2..99 right now, when I make baked potatoes I just make several extras, and then we have hashbrowns the next morning.
+They shred easily when they are cold and you are getting the skin that has most of the nutrients.